-As you move further into the book, the cover applies the fixed mindset and the growth mindset to different areas of life.
+As you move further into the book, the cover applies the fixed and growth mindsets to different areas of life.
 So one of them is looking at specific abilities and accomplishments in this section.

 - The author talks about prodigies from a young age and how being labeled is from a young age.
-We stifle their ability moving forward.
+We stifle their ability to move forward.

-If, as a child, you believe that you are great at something and everyone loves you because you’re great, you’re not going to want to push yourself and fail.
-So you will try and sit within your realm of where you’re comfortable.
-When you’re pretty young, you will miss out on all the opportunities as you grow up.
+If, as a child, you believe that you are great at something and everyone loves you because you’re great, you will not want to push yourself and fail.
+So you will try to sit within your realm where you’re comfortable.
+You will miss out on all the opportunities as you grow up when you’re young.
 Carol Dweck also talks about how people learn to pass tests rather than acquire knowledge.

-We will talk about the two different mindsets that Carol’s putting forward here.
-The first one is the fixed mindset, and she describes that as believing that your qualities are carved in stone.
+We will talk about the two different mindsets Carol puts forward here.
+The first is the fixed mindset, which she describes as believing that your qualities are carved in stone.

 - The fixed mindset creates an urgency to prove yourself over and over.

-So if you’re finding yourself needing to prove yourself in business or any of your relationships.
-You might be in a fixed mindset, something that you’ll want to look at.
+So if you need to prove yourself in business or any of your relationships.
+You might be in a fixed mindset, which you’ll want to look at.

-If you have only a certain amount of intelligence, a certain personality, and a certain moral character, you better prove that you have a healthy dose of them.
+If you have only a certain amount of intelligence, personality, and moral character, you better prove that you have a healthy dose of them.
 So all those things, intelligence, personality, moral character, if they’re set in stone, you have to prove how high level yours is.
-If that makes sense that you have to have a healthy dose of them, it simply won’t look or feel deficient in those most basic characteristics.
+If it makes sense that you have to have a healthy dose of them, they won’t look or feel deficient in those most basic characteristics.

 Next, we’ll talk about the growth mindset.
-The growth mindset is based on the belief that your essential qualities are things that you can cultivate through efforts.
-Although people may differ in everything, in their initial talents and aptitudes, interests, and temperaments, everyone can change and grow through the application and experience.
-You can see how the growth mindset will lead to more success because even if you fail the first time, you’re OK to go back again until you get better.
+The growth mindset is based on the belief that your essential qualities are things that you can cultivate through effort.
+Although people may differ in everything, in their initial talents and aptitudes, interests, and temperaments, everyone can change and grow through application and experience.
+You can see how the growth mindset will lead to more success because even if you fail the first time, you’re okay to go back again until you get better.